 Jorren is a data scientist at Xomnia and runs our SustAIn program.
 His background is Artificial Intelligence with a specialism in Robotics.
 He recently traveled to the AI for Good Global Summit in Geneva and is sharing his favorite lessons learned.

-Scaling AI for Good, or any AI solution for that matter, requires several ingredients: problem owners, data, AI, and a platform.
+Scaling AI for Good, or any artificial intelligence solution for that matter, requires several ingredients: problem owners, data, artificial intelligence, and a platform.
 Depending on who you are, you probably already have one of these things, but in many cases the other ingredients are distributed over a host of other parties.
-For example, at Schiphol Airport in Amsterdam, Operations has a problem with on-time performance that they want to solve with AI, but Digital has the expertise and the platform, and the ground handlers and airlines have the data.
-With AI for Good, the stakeholders are often more diverse.
-Take sustainable trade initiatives like certified sustainable lumber – Corporations often have the data on land-use, sustainable certification NGOs have a platform and want to solve the problem, and the AI is missing entirely from the equation.
+For example, at Schiphol Airport in Amsterdam, Operations has a problem with on-time performance that they want to solve with artificial intelligence, but Digital has the expertise and the platform, and the ground handlers and airlines have the data.
+With artificial intelligence for Good, the stakeholders are often more diverse.
+Take sustainable trade initiatives like certified sustainable lumber – Corporations often have the data on land-use, sustainable certification NGOs have a platform and want to solve the problem, and the artificial intelligence is missing entirely from the equation.

 There are a couple projects working on tying these pieces together: